military buddy program

 The United States Air Force does not provide much information about its Military Buddy Program.

-Air Force Basic Military Training (BMT) lasts eight weeks and takes place at Lackland Air Force Base in San Antonio, Texas.
+Air Force Basic Military Training (BMT) lasts 7.5 weeks and takes place at Lackland Air Force Base in San Antonio, Texas.

-However, the USAF does mention in its guidelines that it offers a limited Military Buddy Program to new recruits.
+The USAF does mention in its guidelines that it offers a limited Military Buddy Program to new recruits.
+However, this is for BMT only.

-The buddy program does not allow mixed groups of friends (male and female).
+Additionally, it’s only for two friends and the buddy program doesn’t allow for mixed groups (male and female).

 You can acquire more information about the limited Air Force Military Buddy Program by connecting with a local recruiter.